Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: DRL-Convex Hybrid Solution for Efficient Edge-assisted Offloading

-Recall the original problem \eqref{P1}: the optimal values of $\mathbf{x}$ and $\mathbf{n}^*$ are interdependent.
-Specifically, the total number of granted users identified by $\mathbf{x}$ determines the latency for each offloaded denoising step at the edge server by setting the batch size during inference.
-This, in turn, influences the trade-off between PAI and E2E latency to varying degrees for users with diverse computational capacities $\left( {{{\rm{k}}_i},{{\rm{h}}_i}} \right)$ and emphasis factors $\alpha_i$, thereby affecting the optimal value of $n_i^*$.
-Meanwhile, the value of $n_i^*$ for each user $i$ determines their local inference latency $\ell_i^{\rm L}$, and offloaded inference latency $\ell_i^{\rm E}$, respectively, thereby influencing the optimal choice of $\mathbf{x}$ to minimize the overall E2E latency.
+Recall \eqref{P1}: the optimal values of $\mathbf{x}$ and $\mathbf{n}^*$ are interdependent. {The total number of granted users, determined by $\mathbf{x}$, influences the batch size during the inference at the edge server, which in turn affects the latency of each offloaded denoising step.
+This leaves a customized trade-off between PAI and E2E latency.
+It is shaped by each user's local computational capacities $\left( {{{\rm{k}}_i},{{\rm{h}}_i}} \right)$ and emphasis factors $\alpha_i$, ultimately impacting the optimal value of $n_i^*$.
+Meanwhile, for each user $i$, the choice of $n_i^*$ directly affects their local inference latency $\ell_i^{\rm L}$ and offloaded inference latency $\ell_i^{\rm E}$.
+For a specific emphasis factor $\alpha_i$, each user's end-to-end latency and PAI jointly determine the overall performance of the whole scenario.
+Given the shared resources at the edge, it in turn influences the optimal decision variable~$\mathbf{x}$.